andrico1234/personal-blog/content/blog/001-scaffolding-the-repo-for-your-ui-library.md

 You've decided that you want to create a web component UI library.
 Great, that means you've thrown away the "which JavaScript framework do I use?" question.
 With that said, you're faced your first dilemma, how do you want your end-users to consume your library?

-## Dilemma 0: Should your users consume your library as a global module or as scoped modules?
+## Dilemma 0: Should your users consume your library as a single package or as scoped packages?

 Thinking about your end users at this point might seem pre-emptive, but the answer to this question impacts how you structure your repo.
 The good news is you can always change things down the line if you decide your choice wasn't quite right.

 What are your two options?
-There's the global module route, where your end-users simply install a single package.
-The alternative is to break your packages into smaller "scoped" modules, where smaller bundles of code are installable individually.
+You can export all of your components via a single package, installing this package will give users access to your entire suite.
+The alternative is to break your packages into smaller "scoped" packages, where smaller bundles of code are installable individually.

-### Global modules
+### Single package

-Libraries like [Ant Design](https://ant.design/) offer a core UI module that provide access to a few dozen components.
+Libraries like [Ant Design](https://ant.design/) offer a core UI package that provide access to a few dozen components.
 You'd install via:

 ```bash
 npm install antd